CNES/altimetry-downloader-aviso/docs/getting_started/command_line_interface.rst

 Available Commands
 ------------------

-The command line interface provides three main commands:
+The command line interface provides four main commands and one auxiliary command:

 1. **summary** to list available products in the catalog;
 2. **details** to view detailed metadata for a specific product;
 3. **get** to download a given product applying filters, and the associated auxiliary command **help-query** for configuring said filters.
+4. **subset** to download part of a given product applying filters, and the associated auxiliary command **help-query** for configuring said filters.

 .. tip::